-This is what is known as a doll pile, although the photo is cropped to comply with the web hosting rules.
 That’s Virginia on the left and Joanna sitting up and discussing the arrangement with the subject of this documentary made in Canada, pioneering photographer Elena Dorfman, out of view on the right.

 So many personnel turned up for this that they could not all fit in the house and some milled about or sat on their many equipment cases outside.
 Fortunately, the weather was fine.

 This sequence for a National Geographic documentary, also in 2009, was not used.
 Lina at this time was a large doll (this was her first body — much too heavy) but she looks small here only because Steve is a large guy.
 He had some great experiences to relate, including filming with a hand-held camera under severe G-loads in an aerobatic airplane.

 When I leave vehicles in the street outside in everyday life, such as to load or unload hang gliders for a group trip, we risk a fine for unauthorized parking.
 In contrast, film makers confidently stop traffic and draw small crowds with no problem.

 Here, Annabelle is trying out Anoushka’s shipping crate for size in 2016.
 (She is not going anywhere, however.)